Building community to create resilience

 Conduct community-based asset mapping, highlighting vulnerable sectors and potential risks to ensure community needs are met.

-Participating Hub location participants will be educated and trained in how they keep their loved ones safe and respond to the public in emergency situations.
-When enacted these hub locations will be in direct communication with emergency personal at the town in order to provide accurate and timely information to the public.
+Participating Hub location participants will be educated and trained in how to keep themselves and their loved ones safe and respond to the public in emergency situations.
+When enacted, these hub locations will be in direct communication with emergency personnel at the town in order to provide accurate and timely information to the public.

 © Copyright OakvilleReady